unitech007/Ants-project/README.md

 1. Download the project.
 (Zip or Clone).
 Unzip it.
 2. Make an account on CLOUDINARY (https://cloudinary.com/) Get the API Key and API Secret
-   In .env file which is at the same level of app.js file, make updates as below for handyman-web and handyman-admin CLOUDINARY_API_KEY=YOUR_CLOUDINARY_API_KEY CLOUDINARY_API_SECRET=YOUR_CLOUDINARY_API_SECRET
+   In .env file which is at the same level of app.js file, make updates as below for ants-web and ants-admin CLOUDINARY_API_KEY=YOUR_CLOUDINARY_API_KEY CLOUDINARY_API_SECRET=YOUR_CLOUDINARY_API_SECRET
 3. Inorder to make Forgot Password module work, you need to create a new email id or use any existing.
-   Then for handyman-admin and handyman-web, under routes > admin.js routes > customer.js
+   Then for ants-admin and ants-web, under routes > admin.js routes > customer.js
    routes > vendor.js
    Change all "YOUR_EMAIL_ID" to the email id you created/ had in advance [existing].
 4. You need to have Node, MongoDB installed to run the application
-5. After that, install all the necessary dependencies which are listed below for handyman-web and handyman-admin.
+5. After that, install all the necessary dependencies which are listed below for ants-web and ants-admin.
    Check out NPM BASIC COMMANDS
 </pre>